 - Be sure to train and reinforce doggy socialization.
-If your dog growls or runs away from other people, how will he react to a stranger trying to feed or walk him?
+If your dog growls or runs away from other people, how will they react to a stranger trying to feed or walk them?

-- Be sure your dog has current collar ID tags or, if he has a microchip, be sure to let your sitter know.
+- Be sure your dog has current collar ID tags or, if they have a microchip, be sure to let your sitter know.

-- Ensure your dog’s vaccinations are up to date and give your sitter copies of these records.
+- Ensure your dog’s vaccinations are up to date and let your sitter know where to find copies of these records.

-- Leave clear directions detailing pet-care responsibilities and emergency contact information, including how to reach you, a nearby friend or family member, and your veterinarian.
+- Leave clear directions detailing pet-care responsibilities and emergency contact information.
+Include information on how to reach you, a nearby friend or family member, and your veterinarian.

 - Stock up on supplies, enough for longer than you plan to be gone, and keep them a clearly designated area.

 - Before giving your sitter a key, be sure it works.
-An extra key should be left with a nearby friend, neighbor, or family member.
-Your sitter should have their phone numbers and they should have hers.
+Leave an extra key with a nearby friend, neighbor, or family member.
+Your sitter should have their phone numbers.